JC-Price/Chalf_public/README.md

         Inputs:
             -proteins.csv (from PEAKS)
             -protein-peptides.csv (from PEAKS)
-            -Masterfile.csv (only must be prepared if using v3.3 or lower, v4.2.1 onwards prepares this for you)
+            -Masterfile.csv (prepared for you by CHalf)

         Outputs:
             -[CONDITION]_Rep[n]_OUTPUT.csv - CHalf values and curve data for each Rep in a condition